 Infrastructure around the Fortress

-Rike Park ropeway.
-This modern cablecar connects Narikala with a lower station in Rike Park, on the opposite side of the river.
+The Rike cable car.
+This modern cable car connects Narikala with a lower station in Rike Park, on the opposite side of the river.
 It runs from 10 am until 10 pm daily (until midnight on Saturdays).
 The fare is 2 GEL, and you can use your MetroMoney card or Transport Card (the same rechargeable cards you use on the bus and metro).

 Souvenir counters.
-Located Near the Narikala ropeway, on a path to the monumental statue of Kartlis Deda (Mother of Georgia) Here you can buy some Georgian souvenirs, have a fresh juice, or some easy snacks.
+Located Near the Narikala ropeway, on a path to the monumental statue of Kartlis Deda (Mother of Georgia).
+You can buy some Georgian souvenirs, have fresh juice, or some easy snacks.

 Zipline at Tbilisi’s botanical garden.
 Strung from the hilltop Narikala Fortress overlooking the city, the line is suspended 30 meters above the park and runs 270 meters to its destination platform.